malaikazy/SurveyX/README.md

 By simply providing a **paper title** and **keywords** for literature retrieval, users can request comprehensive academic papers or surveys tailored to specific topics.

-If you're curious about how SurveyX works or want to understand the underlying technology and methodology, feel free to check out our 📑[research paper](http://www.surveyx.cn), where we provide an in-depth explanation of the system's architecture, data processing methods, and experimental results.
+If you're curious about how SurveyX works or want to understand the underlying technology and methodology, feel free to check out our 📑[website](http://www.surveyx.cn), where we provide an in-depth explanation of the system's architecture, data processing methods, and experimental results.

 ## 🤔 What’s This Git For?